Estimated reading time: 4 minutes

 This is the amount that employers can count towards the NMW or NLW when they provide accommodation to workers.

-(The Employment Rights Act will eventually remove what the Government describes as “discriminatory age bands” so that all adults of 18 and over are entitled to the same minimum wage.)
+(The increases to the younger age bands continue the Government’s longer-term objective of moving towards a single adult rate for workers aged 18 and over.
+The 18-to-20-year-old rate has seen particularly significant increases over the last two years as part of that policy.
+The Employment Rights Act will eventually remove what the Government describes as “discriminatory age bands” so that all adults of 18 and over are entitled to the same minimum wage.)

 Steps to take now